viniciuscg/dotfiles/README.md

 **Just run `./install.sh` and you're done!**

-## 📄 License
+## License

-Personal dotfiles - feel free to use and modify as needed.
+Personal dotfiles — feel free to use and modify them as needed.
+I encourage you to do so.